 A visit to the Elbphilharmonie is a special experience for all the senses.
 The music, of course, takes centre stage.
 In the Grand Hall, this assumes a double meaning: the terraced rows of seats rise up high around the stage in a circle.
 This creates an extraordinary sense of proximity to the musical action, especially since Yasuhisa Toyota’s acoustics make every note ring out as clear as crystal.

 As you make your way around the building, there are amazing views to discover at every turn.
-Because this concert hall – designed by the Swiss architects Herzog & de Meuron – was built right in the middle of the Elbe River.
+This is because the Elbphilharmonie – designed by the Swiss architects Herzog & de Meuron – was built right in the middle of the river Elbe.

 A shimmering wave of glass on a solid brick warehouse from the 1960s, and between them a publicly accessible viewing platform that functions as a meeting place and launch pad for discovering the rest of the building: not only the Grand Hall and the Recital Hall, but also the hotel, restaurant and souvenir shop.

-The Laeiszhalle is a Hamburg venue steeped in tradition – the place to go for exquisite musical experiences, with a special focus on early music, song recitals, chamber music and jazz.
+The Laeiszhalle is a distinguished institution and a wonderful venue for early music, song recitals, chamber music and jazz.

-When it first opened its doors on 4 June 1908, the Laeiszhalle was Germany’s biggest, most modern concert hall.
-It’s an important neo-Baroque landmark in Hamburg and a focal point of the city’s music life.
+When it first opened its doors on 4 June 1908, the Laeiszhalle was Germany’s biggest and most modern concert hall.
+It’s an important neo-Baroque landmark in Hamburg and a focal point of the city’s musical life.

-Besides top international artists, the venue also provides a professional setting with an elegant, familiar atmosphere for Hamburg musicians – with the Symphoniker Hamburg, the venue’s resident orchestra, leading the way.
+Besides top international artists, the venue also provides a professional setting with an elegant, familiar atmosphere for Hamburg musicians – with the Symphoniker Hamburg, the Laeiszhalle’s resident orchestra, leading the way.

 »There is no serious music or unserious music, just good music and bad music.«